laminlabs/lamin-blog/docs/2022/readfcs.md

 Early access!
 Published version may slightly change.
 ```

-[readfcs](https://lamin.ai/docs/readfcs) loads data and metadata from Flow Cytometry Standard (FCS) files efficiently into general `DataFrame` and `AnnData` objects.
-Existing readers are often part of comprehensive analytical packages (e.g. FlowIO {ct}`White21`, cytopy {ct}`Burton21`), which provides data structures for specific downstream applications.
+[readfcs](https://lamin.ai/docs/readfcs) loads data and metadata from Flow Cytometry Standard (FCS) files efficiently into generic `DataFrame` and `AnnData` objects, allowing users to flexibly use various downstream analytical tools.
+In comparison, existing readers are often part of comprehensive analytical packages (e.g. FlowIO {ct}`White21`, cytopy {ct}`Burton21`), which provide data structures developed for specific downstream applications.

 readfcs allows to flexibly access data and metadata slots and offers a robust, tested implementation.
-It uses FCSParser {ct}`yurtsev22` to read and parse metadata from fcs files.
-In addition to FCSParser, it offers compensation, indexing channels by markers, and conversion to AnnData for convenient access to otherwise unstructured metadata.
+It uses `FCSParser` {ct}`Yurtsev22` to read and parse metadata from fcs files.
+In addition to `FCSParser`, it offers compensation, indexing channels by markers, and conversion to `AnnData` for convenient access to otherwise unstructured metadata.

 readfcs is used by pytometry {ct}`Buttner22`.